KastnerRG/Read_the_docs/docs/project1.rst

 1. Implement a functionally correct, but not optimized, 128-tap FIR filter.
 This is your baseline implementation.
 Use the provided script.tcl to create your project.
 As you attempt each optimization according to the questions below, think about what other optimizations would work well in conjunction with them.

 2. Next, generate one or multiple designs to help you answer your report's questions.
 You should reference the design you generated for your experiment in your answers.
 You can reference the same design from multiple answers.
 Your resulting code must always be functionally correct (i.e., match the golden output).
-In your report, you will need to explain the effect of the following optimizations on your design.
-You can test other optimizations as you'd like, but you don't need to include these in your report.
+In your report, you must explain the effect of the following optimizations on your design.
+You can test other optimizations as you'd like, but you can leave these out of your report.
 For every design you include in your report, you can report the corresponding throughput instead of the estimated clock period and latency.

 3. Finally, for Q6, generate your best architecture by combining any number of optimizations that you wish.
 You can use what you learned from your designs for Q1-Q5.

 4. Your report should only include the answers to the following questions.

-You must reference a design or multiple designs for each of the following questions.
+You must reference a design or multiple designs for the following questions.
 The source code in your design should have all the necessary pragmas.
 Please refer to Chapter 2 in the pp4fpga textbook before starting this assignment.

 Questions:

 * **Question 1 - Variable Bitwidths:** You can specify a precise data type for each variable in your design.
-The number of different data types is extensive: floating point, integer, fixed point, all with varying bitwidths and options.
+There many different data types including floating point, integer, fixed point, all with varying bitwidths and options.
 The data type provides a tradeoff between accuracy, resource usage, and performance.

   Change the bitwidth of the variables inside the function body (do not change the bitwidth of the parameters).
 How does the bitwidth affect the performance?
 How does it affect the resource usage?
 What minimum data size can you use without losing accuracy (i.e., your results still match the golden output)?

-* **Question 2 - Pipelining:** Pipelining increases the throughput, typically at the cost of additional resources.
+* **Question 2 - Pipelining:** Pipelining increases throughput, typically at the cost of additional resources.
 The initiation interval (II) is an important design parameter that affects performance and resource usage.

   Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle.
 How does increasing the II affect the loop latency?
 What are the trends?
-At some point setting the II to a larger value does not make sense.
+At some point, setting the II to a larger value does not make sense.
 What is that value in this example?
 How would you calculate that value for a general for loop?

 * **Question 3 - Removing Conditional Statements:** If/else statements and other conditionals can limit the possible parallelism and often require additional resources.
 Rewriting the code to remove them can make the resulting design more efficient.
 This is known as code hoisting.

   Rewrite the code to remove any conditional statements.
 Compare the designs with and without if/else condition.
 Is there a difference in performance and/or resource utilization?
 Does the presence of the conditional branch have any effect when the design is pipelined?
 If so, how and why?

-* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel (via unrolling), enable loop level pipelining, or provide other benefits.
-This may increase the performance and the resource usage.
+* **Question 4 - Loop Partitioning:** Dividing the loop into two or more separate loops may allow for each of those loops to be executed in parallel (via unrolling), enable loop-level pipelining, or provide other benefits.
+This may increase performance and resource usage.

   Is there an opportunity for loop partitioning in FIR filters?
 Compare your hardware designs before and after loop partitioning.
 What is the difference in performance?
-How do the number of resources change?
+How does the number of resources change?
 Why?

 * **Question 5 - Memory Partitioning:** The storage of the arrays in memory plays an important role in area and performance.
 On one hand, you could put an array entirely in one memory (e.g., BRAM).
 But this limits the number of read and write accesses per cycle.
 Or you can divide the array into two or more memories to increase the number of ports.
-Or you could instantiate each of the variables as its own register, which allows simultaneous access to all of the variables at every clock cycle.
+Or you could instantiate each variable as a register allowing simultaneous access to all the variables at every clock cycle.

   Compare the memory partitioning parameters: block, cyclic, and complete.
 What is the difference in performance and resource usage (particularly with respect to BRAMs and FFs)?
 Which one gives the best performance?
 Why?

 * **Question 6 - Best Design:** Combine any number of optimizations to get your best architecture.
 A design with high throughput will likely take a lot of resources.
-A design that has small resource usage likely will have lower performance, but that could still be the best depending the application goals.
+A design with small resource usage likely will have lower performance, but that could still be the best depending the application goals.

   In what way is it the best?
 What optimizations did you use to obtain this result?
 It is possible to create a design that outputs a result every cycle, i.e., get one sample per cycle, so a throughput of 100 MHz (assuming a 10 ns clock).

-It is possible that some optimizations may not have a big (or any effect).
-Some optimizations may only work when you use them in combination with others.
+It is possible that some optimizations have little (or no effect).
+Some optimizations may only work when used in combination with others.
 This is what makes the design space exploration process difficult.

 * **Note**: You should use ap_int types if necessary for required bit width.
 You can read about ap_int from `here <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug902-vivado-high-level-synthesis.pdf#page=74>`_ or from section 2.10 of the `textbook <http://kastner.ucsd.edu/hlsbook/>`_.